Mystri03/Energy-Consumption-Forecasting/README.md

 This project analyzes historical household electricity consumption data to understand usage behavior, detect temporal patterns, and forecast future energy demand.
 The goal is to bridge raw energy data and decision-making by combining Python-based analytics with interactive Tableau dashboards for clear, actionable insights.

+The repository also includes an Overview folder that contains key charts and dashboard visuals to provide a quick summary of insights generated from the analysis.

 ## 💻 Tools Used
 - Python – Data cleaning, exploratory analysis, feature engineering